-Out of the ashes of superheroes and the mid-summer slump rises a gem of a film.
-RUBY SPARKS stars Paul Dano as a lonely bestselling wunderkind facing writer’s block.
+Out of the ashes of superheroes and the mid-summer slump rises a gem of a film—RUBY SPARKS.
+Paul Dano stars as a lonely bestselling wunderkind facing writer’s block.
 When he meets the girl of his dreams (Zoe Kazan), he realizes she is actually his fictional creation come to life.
-Real-life couple Dano and Kazan bring their characters to vibrant life and Jonathan Dayton and Valerie Faris (LITTLE MISS SUNSHINE) direct with a quirky, light hand that gives Kazan’s smart, witty script (a surefire Oscar contender) further buoyancy.
-Nick Urata underscores this magical flight of fancy with a score encompassing heartbreaking poignancy and high drama.
+Real-life couple Dano and Kazan bring their characters to vibrant life.
+Jonathan Dayton and Valerie Faris direct Kazan’s smart, witty script with a quirky, light hand.
+Nick Urata underscores this magical flight of fancy with a score of heartbreaking poignancy and high drama.

-Urata has been building a name for himself in Hollywood as frontman for his band DeVotchka (featured on the soundtrack to LITTLE MISS SUNSHINE) as well as a composer (I LOVE YOU, PHILIP MORRIS).
-For RUBY SPARKS, Urata mixes a Baroque sensibility with contemporary harmonies and a tinge of Middle Eastern mysticism for exotic flavor.
+Urata has been building a name for himself in Hollywood as the frontman for DeVotchka and as a composer.
+For RUBY SPARKS, Urata mixes a Baroque sensibility with contemporary harmonies and a tinge of Middle Eastern mysticism.

 In tracks like “Inspiration” and “I Was Waiting For You,” a wordless female vocal line brings a purity and innocence to that elusive voice of the muse.
 In “Inseparable,” a staccato clarinet, flute and bass perform a tangled waltz as the French horn growls its line and the muse duets with itself in a manic, Lakmé-inspired duet.